The Last Emotional Health Guide for Seniors You’ll Ever Use

 Nature Ideas

-Spending time in nature and sunshine can improve seniors’ mood, reduce stress and anxiety, and promote relaxation.
+Spending time in nature and sunshine can improve seniors’ moods, reduce stress and anxiety, and promote relaxation.

 Exposure to sunshine can help seniors get the vitamin D their bodies need, which is important for maintaining healthy bones and reducing the risk of some health conditions.